Culture of Turkey: Cuisine

 Turkish cuisine inherited its Ottoman heritage which could be described as a fusion and refinement of Turkic and Persian cuisines.
-Turkish cuisine also influenced Greek, Armenian, Arabic, Persian, Balkan and Middle East cuisines and other neighbouring cuisines, as well as western European cuisines.
+Turkish cuisine also influenced Greek, Armenian, Arab, Persian, Balkan and Middle East cuisines and other neighbouring cuisines, as well as western European cuisines.
 Ottomans fused various culinary traditions of their realm with influences from Middle Eastern cuisines, along with traditional Turkic elements from Central Asia such as yogurt.
 The Ottoman Empire indeed created a vast array of technical specialities.
 It can be observed that various regions of the Ottoman Empire contain bits and pieces of the vast Ottoman dishes.

 Taken as a whole, Turkish cuisine is not homogenous.
 Aside from common Turkish specialities which can be found throughout the country, there are also region-specific specialities.
 The Black Sea region's cuisine (northern Turkey) is based on corn and anchovies.
 The southeast—Urfa, Gaziantep and Adana—is famous for its kebabs, mezes and dough-based desserts such as baklava, kadayıf and künefe.
 Especially in the western parts of Turkey, where olive trees are grown abundantly, olive oil is the major type of oil used for cooking.
 The cuisines of the Aegean, Marmara and Mediterranean regions display basic characteristics of Mediterranean cuisine as they are rich in vegetables, herbs and fish.
 Central Anatolia is famous for its pastry specialities such as keşkek (kashkak), mantı (especially of Kayseri) and gözleme.

 The name of specialities sometimes includes the name of a city or a region (either in Turkey or outside).
 This suggests that a dish is a speciality of that area, or may refer to the specific technique or ingredients used in that area.
 For example, the difference between Urfa kebab and Adana kebab is the use of garlic instead of onion and the larger amount of hot pepper that kebab contains.

 Festivals

 Christmas is known in Turkish as Noel, although the majority of the Turks do not celebrate it as such, the idea is not thoroughly an alien one.
 The festivity traces its roots where Santa Claus was born in Turkey and is known as Noel Baba.
 It has for a long time been a tradition that Noel Baba would bring gifts to children on New Year's Eve.

+One of the other common celebrations in Turkey is Nowruz.
+This celebration is done on the pretext of the beginning of spring and the beginning of the new year.
+The establishment of Nowruz has a long history, so much so that it has been celebrated in different parts of Asia for the past three thousand years, especially in the Middle East.
+In different parts of Turkey, especially the Kurdish regions of this country, Nowruz is considered one of the most important cultural and historical traditions of these regions.
+Lighting a fire, wearing new clothes, holding a dance ceremony, and giving gifts to each other are some of the activities that are done in this celebration.